WeblateOrg/weblate/docs/admin/continuous.rst

     # Unlock translations
     wlc unlock

-If you have multiple components sharing same repository, you need to lock them all separately:
+If you have multiple components sharing the same repository, you need to lock them all separately:

 .. code-block:: sh